humanityshallprevail/FastAPI_Project/README.md

 12. **Test to delete a menu**: This test sends a DELETE request to the `/api/v1/menus/{menu_id}` endpoint to delete a menu.
 It verifies that the response status is 200 (OK) and checks the message in the response body.

 13. **Test to check a deleted menu**: This test sends a GET request to the `/api/v1/menus/{menu_id}` endpoint.
 It verifies that the response status is 404 (Not Found), meaning the menu was successfully deleted.

-## Running the Tests

-The tests are run in a container which is started by the command `podman-compose run test pytest`.

 ## Test Output